leticia-rodriguesf/leticia-rodriguesf/README.md

 **leticia-rodriguesf/leticia-rodriguesf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-## Desenvolvedora de Software ✨
+## Software Developer✨
-Apaixonada pelo o que eu faço e desenvolvo.
+Passionate about what I do and develop.

-* 🌱 Aprendendo JavaScript e Python
+* 🌱 Learning JavaScript and Python
-* ⚡ Desenvolvendo meu conhecimento diariamente
+* ⚡ Developing my knowledge daily
-* 🏆 Finalista da Nasa Space Apps Brazil 2020
+* 🏆 Nasa Space Apps Brazil 2020 Finalist
-* 😄 Estudante na EEEP Leonel de Moura Brizola
+* 😄 EEEP Leonel de Moura Brizola Student

-## Pode me encontrar por aqui:
+## You can find me here:
 [Linkedin](https://www.linkedin.com/in/leticia-rodri/)